Find Affordable College Courses

 #38 in Popularity

-The following table lists how many drama and theater arts graduations there were in 2020-2021 for each degree level.
+The following table lists how many drama & theater arts graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads

-O*NET surveyed people in occupations related to theater and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+In an O*NET survey, theater majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Theater Majors